TrueFengTingGuo/C-Side-Scrolling-Game/README.md

 # Side Scrolling Game(C++ , OpenGL)

 # Project Description
  This game uses C++ and OpenGL language.
-In this project, all screen is direactly handled by vertex shdaers and fragment shader without use any third party editor.
+In this project, all display is direactly handled by vertex shdaers and fragment shader without use any third party editor.
 It features sprite rendering ,basic game physcis and particle system.

 ---